 The plot is pretty simple – but that’s alright.
-This was a send off movie.
+This was a send-off movie.
 There’s no need to over-complicate things.
 There’s also a time-jump right at the start of the movie and this seems appropriate given the gap in time between the series and the movie.
-Twenty years ago Vash interrupts a robbery and makes sure no one is killed.
-It was a robbery gone wrong and leaves the gang’s fearsome leader Gasback out for revenge.
+Twenty years ago, Vash interrupts a robbery and makes sure no one is killed.
+It was a robbery gone wrong, leaving the gang’s fearsome leader Gasback out for revenge.

 The major of Macca has a cunning plan, though, as he hires a whole load of robbers, bandits and mercenaries to try and stop Gasback.
 By the team our heroes arrive the place is teaming with low life scum.
 The name “Badlands Rumble” is well picked.

 It’s clear to me that Trigun: Badlands Rumble is one of those movies that explodes into life on the big screen.
 All the explosions in it certainly help.
 The landscape seems bigger.
 The action seems more intense.
 The movie seems epic.
 I’m pretty sure a big TV screen would be good enough, even if it’s not the same.

 I enjoyed Trigun: Badlands Rumble.
 I don’t have the series on DVD.
 After watching this movie, I might just go out and try and buy it.